javalite/site-content/src/activejdbc/caching.md

 ~~~~

 Here two things happen: 1.
 Cache in general is enabled (it is not enabled even if you have @Cached annotations on classes),
 and 2.
-AJ will be using EHCacheManager as implementation of cache.
+ActiveJDBC will be using EHCacheManager as an implementation of cache.

 ## Automatic cache purging